 (b) Mandatory counseling (minimum of three sessions), and

 Following the first positive test for prescription drug misuse, any further positive test will be subject to the sanctions outlined for Second and Third positive results.

 Cases involving alcohol abuse will be treated as a health and safety concern.
-A student-athlete who demonstrates an alcohol abuse problem will be directed to the Team Physician for referral into an alcohol counseling program and may be immediately suspended from participating in intercollegiate athletics until he/she is enrolled in the counseling program.
-Please note: An athlete involved in any on-campus alcohol violation remains subject to the University Judicial Code.
+A student-athlete who demonstrates an alcohol abuse problem will be directed to the Team Physician for referral to an alcohol counseling program and may be immediately suspended from participating in intercollegiate athletics until he/she is enrolled in an appropriate counseling program.
+Please note: A student-athlete involved in any on-campus alcohol violation remains subject to the University Code of Conduct.

 It is the concern of Hofstra University that all of its students are provided with proper information regarding the use of tobacco.
-This includes both the long and short-term effects on the human body.
-Further, Hofstra University desires to maintain the proper environment within its intercollegiate athletic program to discourage tobacco use.
+This includes both the long-term and short-term effects on the human body.
+Furthermore, Hofstra University desires to maintain the proper environment within its intercollegiate athletic program to discourage tobacco use.

 The use of tobacco, in any form, by student-athletes is banned in the athletic environment.
 This is to include office areas, locker rooms, weight rooms and athletic training rooms, as well as during practice, events, “on the side-lines” and on university-sponsored team travel.

 Violators of this policy will be subject to disciplinary action from the department of athletics.
 All members of the university department of athletics staff are responsible for the enforcement of this policy and NCAA legislation in this matter.